zunzer/music_driven_kinematics_in_humanoid_robots/README.md

 ## 3.)
 Acting
 ### Generate dance moves/keyframes (Emi)
 Take a look at: https://www.youtube.com/watch?v=ikNX8A-3P98
-- Only generate single movements we can combine?
-- Implement full dances, choose one based on music?
+- [X] Implement full dances, choose one based on music?

-TODO:
-- [X] Installing software
+- [X] Installing software Choregraphe
-- [ ] Generate keyframes for each genre
+- [X] Generate keyframes for each genre

 ## General TODO:
 - [x] Determine which genres we want to detect
-- [ ] Determine the length of the music and the corresponding dace.
+- [X] Determine the length of the music and the corresponding dace. (= solved by looping dance and stopping dance when music staps)
-- [ ] Write the full loop
+- [X] Write the full loop
+- [X] Optional: Stop dancing if we stop music
 - [ ] Optional: Change speed of keyframes based on music
-- [ ] Optional: Stop dancing if we stop music